 The Can-Do Wisdom Framework for Change shown below didn’t appear overnight.
 The Knowledge Visualization model I developed is the result of many years of study and builds on the work of many individuals.
 This is the story of its origins and development over the past twenty years.

 On Friday June 10, 1994 I woke up around 3am with a sudden thought, “We should be teaching students about wisdom, not just about computers.”
 This point in my life would be the start of a long journey to explore the concept of wisdom.

 Aristotle taught his pupils about ethics, virtues and communities some 2300 years ago.
 Much of his teaching is still valid for overcoming today’s crisis of leadership.

 When sociologist professor Barry Schwartz gave his TED talk on Practical Wisdom in February 2009 he didn’t think there would be much interest in what he had to say.
 He was wrong—there have been more than 3 million views of his talk in the years since.

 When Frank Serpico saw what was inside the envelope he had just been given, he knew immediately he was facing the crisis of his life.
 Here he was, a police officer just six months into his plainclothes assignment, being handed $300 from another policeman—a payment from an illegal gambler for police protection.

 John Harrison, a carpenter and self-taught clockmaker, spent six decades of his life problem solving as he progressed towards his ultimate triumph—the first accurate marine chronometer.
-Many said it was an impossible task to produce a portable clock that could withstand a ship’s violent extremes of movement and temperature.
+Many said it was an impossible task to produce a portable clock that could withstand a ship’s extremes of violent movement and temperature changes.
 And yet he did it and delivered a solution to a need that had been identified hundreds of years earlier.